 The day after I moved out of my dorm, I fell into a great big sea of tiredness.
 Everything was so intense and draining.
 It took months to get over the intensity of three years of college.

-Here are seven secret benefits of being a highly sensitive person (HSP) that I have discovered to be true for myself.
+Here are seven “secret” benefits of being a highly sensitive person that I have discovered to be true for myself.
 Dear HSP, when you’re feeling like your sensitivity is more of a curse than a blessing, I hope you will keep these things in mind.

 1. The simple life is good enough for me.